zeronetfix/microsoft_office_2021/README.md

 # Microsoft Office 2021 Installation Guide

 This repository provides a comprehensive guide to installing **Microsoft Office 2021** on your machine.
-The instructions below are designed to help you download, extract, and install Microsoft Office using the official channels and methods.
+The instructions below are designed to help you download, extract, and install Microsoft Office.

 ## Key Features:
 - **User Interface Improvements**: A fresh, modern design for ease of use.